I Am Galle

 Mohammed Hussein Ismail

-Mohammed Hussein Ismail, known as "Major Hussein", is believed to be the oldest man in the Fort.
-He talks about his ten years in Trincomalee where he worked in a jewellery shop during the second world war and the military men he came across.
+Mohammed Hussein Ismail, known to everyone in Galle Fort as “Major Hussein”, is believed to be the oldest man living in Galle Fort.
+He recalls the years he spent working in Trincomalee after the Second World War and the British soldiers who became his customers.

 Interview language: English